 Eggs: An Excellent source of Vegetarian Protein

 We like eggs because they’re easy.
 Easy to make and easy to eat.
-Have ‘em for breakfast, lunch or dinner – hard boiled or an omelette.
+Have ‘em for breakfast, lunch, or dinner – hard-boiled or an omelet.
 Enjoy the 6 grams of protein you get from the way you want.

 Quinoa: Another Excellent source of Vegetarian Protein

 One cup of cooked quinoa is about 220 calories and contains 8 grams of protein.
 But it’s also rich in fiber and fills you up.
 One of the best ways to use it is to substitute it for rice.
 Make your delicious veggie stews and enjoy it with a portion of quinoa.
 It also makes for a great breakfast – give it whatever flavor you like and enjoy the nutrients and benefits of it.

 Some people may not have the time to cook as often, or to prepare food.
 If you’re too busy to count your protein intake, there are always healthy and delicious supplements out there.
 Try our 100 percent natural and vegan Plant Protein to give your diet the boost it needs.